How to Answer "Why Are You Interested in This Position?"

 Examples of how to answer properly

-Here are some good statements on how you can answer the question:
+Here are some example answers and good statements on how you can answer the question:

 - “While I enjoyed my 12-year commitment at my previous company, I believe there are no longer opportunities for growth that align with my professional goals.
 This role perfectly suits my existing skillset and my vision to grow in my career.
 I saw that you’re looking to hire someone who can handle multiple projects simultaneously across departments.
 I think my past experience in managing 4-5 projects at a time would help me contribute positively to the team.
 Can you tell me more about what kind of management style the company uses?”

-That’s how you prepare for your interview.
+That’s how you prepare for the interview question, “why are you interested in this position?”
 There are many questions to prepare for, and what will help you ace them is keeping yourself ready every time.
 To help you with this, here’s a five-star rated interview online course from Skill Success to guide you: Job Interview Success.